X-Men: Days of Future Past: Marketing

 In June 2013, 20th Century Fox presented a set tour video of X-Men: Days of Future Past at the CineEurope conference in Barcelona; director Bryan Singer acted as the tour guide.
 The set tour video was included with the home video release of the 2013 film The Wolverine.
-In July 2013, Singer, writer Simon Kinberg, producers Lauren Shuler Donner and Hutch Parker, together with cast members Jennifer Lawrence, Evan Peters, Omar Sy, Elliot Page, Shawn Ashmore, Anna Paquin, Halle Berry, Ian McKellen, Patrick Stewart, Hugh Jackman, James McAvoy, Michael Fassbender, Nicholas Hoult, and Peter Dinklage presented at the 2013 San Diego Comic-Con International.
+In July 2013, Singer, writer Simon Kinberg, producers Lauren Shuler Donner and Hutch Parker, together with cast members Jennifer Lawrence, Evan Peters, Omar Sy, Elliot Page, Shawn Ashmore, Anna Paquin, Halle Berry, Ian McKellen, Patrick Stewart, Hugh Jackman, James McAvoy, Michael Fassbender, Nicholas Hoult, and Peter Dinklage presented at the 2013 San Diego Comic-Con.
 Footage from the film was screened.
 In August 2013, Singer presented footage from the film at the Fantasia International Film Festival.
 In March 2014, 20th Century Fox presented footage from the film at CinemaCon.
 In April 2014, Page presented footage from the film at the 2014 MTV Movie Awards.
 Kinberg and Dinklage attended WonderCon to discuss the film.
 Singer withdrew from the publicity rounds for the film because of a lawsuit alleging sexual abuse filed against him.
-In July 2014, 20th Century Fox and Oculus Rift presented a "virtual reality experience" in 2014 San Diego Comic-Con International.
+In July 2014, 20th Century Fox and Oculus Rift presented a "virtual reality experience" at the 2014 San Diego Comic-Con.
 Attendees were given a chance to sit in a replica of Professor X's wheelchair and virtually hunt Mystique in the San Diego Convention Center.

 In July 2013, a mid-credits scene teasing X-Men: Days of Future Past was attached to the theatrical release of The Wolverine.
 The scene, set two years after the events of The Wolverine, depicts Wolverine going through an airport security checkpoint while a commercial for Trask Industries plays in the background.
 Suddenly, Wolverine notices that all the metal objects around him start to shake and levitate.
 He turns around to see Magneto, who says he needs Wolverine's help to combat a threat to all mutants.
 When Wolverine asks Magneto why he should trust him, the people around them freeze as Xavier approaches Wolverine and assures him that Magneto is telling the truth.
 Adam Pockross of Yahoo!
 Movies described the mid-credits scene as the coolest part of The Wolverine and wrote, "Boom!
 And that's how you tease the next film: by giving us so much to chew on, yet so few answers".